Troubleshoot a Hotspot Connection

 Update

-Make sure that your phone and the device you're trying to connect are up to date.
+Make sure that your phone is up to date.

 New connection